piyushmsys/informix/protocol buffer.md

   optional string email = 3;
 }
 ```
-    In the above proto buffer definition, we are trying to convey protoco buffer that we will be transmitting a person object which may have name,id and email as fields and proto compiler will use this definition to generate language specific code.
+    In the above proto buffer definition, we are trying to convey the protocol buffer that we will be transmitting a person object which may have name,id and email as fields and proto compiler will use this definition to generate language specific code.

 ### What Problems do Protocol Buffers Solve?
-* **Efficiency:** Due to compact size it does not take much network bandwidth and data transmission become quick and easy which gradually enhance the efficiency.
+* **Efficiency:** Due to its compact size it does not take much network bandwidth and data transmission becomes quick and easy which gradually enhances the efficiency.
 * **Interoperability:** Protobuf supports multiple programming languages, allowing data to be serialized and deserialized in one language and then transmitted and processed in another.
 This interoperability simplifies communication between systems written in different languages
 * **Schema Evolution / Easy to enhance:** Protobuf messages are defined using a schema, which specifies the structure and data types of the serialized data.
-This schema can evolve over time without breaking compatibility with existing clients or servers.
+This schema can evolve without breaking compatibility with existing clients or servers.
 * **Versioning or Backward and Forward Compatibility:** This means that clients and servers using different versions of the schema can still communicate with each other without requiring immediate updates.
 As long as both parties adhere to certain compatibility rules, they can exchange messages safely.
-* **Code Generation: :** Protobuf compilers generate code for serializing and deserializing messages in different programming languages based on the schema definition.
+* **Code Generation:** Protobuf compilers generate code for serializing and deserializing messages in different programming languages based on the schema definition.
 This generated code handles the low-level encoding and decoding details, allowing developers to focus on application logic rather than serialization concerns.

 ## In what situations are Protocol Buffers not suitable?
-* **Can not comapre untill fully parsed:** When protocol buffers are serialized, the same data can have many different binary serializations.
+* **Can not compare untill fully parsed:** When protocol buffers are serialized, the same data can have many different binary serializations.
 You cannot compare two messages for equality without fully parsing them.
-* **Can not handle very large message:** Protocol buffers tend to assume that entire messages can be loaded into memory at once and are not larger than an object graph.
+* **Can not handle very large messages:** Protocol buffers tend to assume that entire messages can be loaded into memory at once and are not larger than an object graph.
 For data that exceeds a few megabytes, consider a different solution; when working with larger data, you may effectively end up with several copies of the data due to serialized copies, which can cause surprising spikes in memory usage.
 * **Less readable:** Protocol buffer messages don’t inherently self-describe their data, but they have a fully reflective schema that you can use to implement self-description.
 That is, you cannot fully interpret one without access to its corresponding ```.proto``` file

 ## How do Protocol Buffers Work?